cs50/labs/caesar/README.md

 As human beings it's easy for us to intuitively understand the formula described above, inasmuch as we can say "H + 1 = I".
 But can a computer understand that same logic?
 Let's find out.
 For now, we're going to temporarily ignore the key the user provided and instead prompt the user for a secret message and attempt to shift all of its characters by just 1.

 Extend the functionality of `caesar.c` at right such that, after validating the key, we prompt the user for a string and then shift all of its characters by 1, printing out the result.
-We can also at this point probably remove the line of code we wrote earlier that prints `"Success!"`.
+We can also at this point probably remove the line of code we wrote earlier that prints `"Success"`.
 All told, this might result in this behavior:

 ```
 $ ./caesar 20